-Then, one can get a possible dual graph $\gc$ from $\G(\bfc^2,f')$ via the following conversion:
+In this situation, one can get a possible dual graph $\gc$ from $\G(\bfc^2,f')$ via the following conversion.

-The shape of $\gc$ is the same, only the decorations are modified: the Euler numbers are deleted, while for each vertex the multiplicity $(m)$ is replaced by $(m;0,1)$.
-The genus decorations in $\gc$ (similarly as in $\G(\bfc^2,f')$) of all non-arrowheads are zero.
+The shapes of the two graphs agree, only the decorations are modified: the Euler numbers are deleted, while for each vertex the multiplicity $(m)$ is replaced by $(m;0,1)$.
+The genus decorations in $\gc$ --- similarly as in $\G(\bfc^2,f')$ --- of all non-arrowheads are zero.
 Moreover, all edges in $\G_\C$ have weight 2.

 \begin{example}\labelpar{ex:cyln}

 Let $f(x,y,z)=f'(x,y)=(x^2-y^3)(y^2-x^3)$.
 Then $\G(\bfc^2,f')$ is: